CodingNomads/mentor-docs/docs/09_faq.md

 Quick and searchable answers for common questions.

-## For How Many Students Can I Mentor?
+## How Many Students Will I Mentor?

 We want to be able to invest in you and make you part of our mentor community.
 Therefore, we aim for a **minimum of 3 students** per mentor.